zacanger/hipper/README.md

 Updated and modified to suit [myself](http://zacanger.com) a little better.
 All credit goes to @dominictarr.
 Most of his README is below (just slightly edited).

+Contributing: PLEASE DO!
+Check out `highlight/javascript.js` to see what I especially need help with.
+More syntax files would also be welcome!
+And any other fixes anyone has.

 --------